rimmderes/EventsCalenderProject/README.md

 #### ***Future*** 🔑
 If granted more time, we would like to develop more functions to create a more realistic working app which is complemented by the front-end.
 These include:

-- Event Tags = categorising events to allow users to find events they would like to attend utilising enums and algorithms to recommend common interests to users.
+- Event Tags = categorising events to allow users to find events they would like to attend through the use of enums and algorithms to recommend common interests to users.
 - Automation = remove events when the date of the event has passed.
 As we have not learned how to yet do this, this would require more research.
 - More properties = include features such as price and its corresponding endpoint.